 The following is a discussion of the material U.S. federal income tax consequences and certain other tax considerations relating to the qualification and taxation of RLJ Lodging Trust as a REIT and the ownership and disposition of the common shares of our company.
 As used in this section, references to the terms "Company," "we," "our," and "us" mean only RLJ Lodging Trust, and not its subsidiaries or other lower-tier entities, except as otherwise indicated.
 We have not sought and do not intend to seek an advance ruling from the IRS regarding any matter discussed in this section.
 However, the law firm of Hogan Lovells US LLP, or Hogan Lovells, has acted as our tax counsel in connection with this resale offering and has provided to us an opinion regarding the material federal income tax consequences to our shareholders of the ownership and disposition of our common shares.
-The opinion and this summary are based upon the Code, the Treasury regulations, and interpretations of the foregoing as expressed in existing court decisions, legislative history, and administrative determinations (including administrative interpretations and practices expressed in private letter rulings, which are binding on the IRS only with respect to the particular taxpayers who requested and received those rulings, and in published rulings and procedures), all as currently in effect, and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
+The opinion and this summary are based upon the Code, the Treasury regulations, and interpretations of the foregoing as expressed in existing court decisions, legislative history, and administrative determinations (including administrative interpretations and practices expressed in private letter rulings, which are bubject to differing interpretations or to change, possibly with retroactive effect.
 No assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences described in the opinion or below.
-Both the opinion and this summary are also based upon the assumption that we will operate our company and its subsidiaries and affiliated entities in accordance with their applicable organizational documents and in the manner that we have represented.
-Neither the opinion nor this summary addresses the actual material federal income tax consequences of the ownership and disposition
+Both the opinion and this summary are also based upon the essumption that we will operate our company and its subsidiaries and affiliated entities in accordance with their applicable organizational documents and in the manner that we have represented.
+Neither the opinion nor this summary addresses the actual material federal income tax consequences of the ownership and disposition of our common shares to any particular shareholder, which depend on that shareholder's particular tax circumstances, and, except as explicitly set forth in the opinion or in this summary, does not a

-- tax-exempt organizations, except to the extent discussed below in "-Taxation of Shareholders-Taxation of Tax-Exempt U.S. Shareholders"; - broker-dealers: - traders in securities that elect to mark to market; - trusts, estates, regulated investment companies, real estate investment trusts, financial institutions, insurance companies or S corporations; - investors subject to the alternative minimum tax provisions of the Code; - · investors that hold their common shares as part of a "hedge," "straddle," "conversion transaction," "synthetic security," or other integrated investment; - investors that hold their common shares through a partnership or similar pass-through entity; - · holders who receive our common shares through the exercise of employee share options or otherwise as compensation; - · persons holding 10% or more (by vote or value) of our outstanding common shares, except to the extent discussed below; - non-U.S. shareholders (as defined below), except to the extent discussed below in "-Taxation of Shareholders-Taxation of Non-U.S. Shareholders"; - foreign (non-U.S.) governments; - a person with a "functional currency" other than the U.S. dollar; - a U.S. expatriate; - · a nominee; or

-• investors who are otherwise subject to special tax treatment under the Code.
+- tax-exempt organizations, except to the extent discussed below in "-Taxation of Shareholders-Taxation of Tax-Exempt U.S. Shareholders"; - broker-dealers; - traders in securities that elect to mark to market; - trusts, estates, regulated investment companies, real estate investment trusts, financial institutions, insurance companies or S corporations; - investors subject to the alternative minimum tax provisions of the Code; - investors that hold their common shares as part of a "hedge," "straddle," "conversion transaction," "synthetic security," or other integrated investment; - investors that hold their common shares through a partnership or similar pass-through entity; - holders who receive our common shares through the exercise of employee share options or otherwise as compensation; - persons holding 10% or more (by vote or value) of our outstanding common shares, except to the extent discussed below; - non-U.S. shareholders (as defined below), except to the extent discussed below in "-Taxation of Shareholders-Taxation of Non-U.S. Shareholders"; - foreign (non-U.S.) governments; - a person with a "functional currency" other than the U.S. dollar; - a U.S. expatriate; - a nominee; or investors who are otherwise subject to special tax treatment under the Code.